 ARBs may be used by people who cannot take ACE inhibitor medicines.
 ACE inhibitors can cause an annoying cough.
 This cough may be hard for some people to live with.
 So doctors may prescribe an ARB instead.
 ARBs are less likely to cause a cough.

 ARBs are also used by people have heart problems such as coronary artery disease or heart failure.
-ARBs might be used by people who type 2 diabetes and have early signs of kidney disease or who have kidney disease from diabetes (diabetic nephropathy).
+ARBs might be used by people who have type 2 diabetes and have early signs of kidney disease or who have kidney disease from diabetes (diabetic nephropathy).

 How Well It Works